-Whole School Policy for Safeguarding Incorporating Child Protection
+Safeguarding Policy, Incorporating Child Protection, 2022

 Ryecroft C.E.
 Middle School

 This policy is available on our school website and is available on request from the school office.
 We also inform parents and carers about this policy when their children join our school and through our school newsletter.